ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ....
 ```

-To change Layouts dynamically we need somewhere to store the layout - `RouteViewService`.
+To change Layouts dynamically we use `RouteViewService` to store the layout.
 It can be set from any component that injects the service.

 ```csharp
 public class RouteViewService